This post may contain affiliate links. Please see my disclosure policy for more details.

 4. Get References & a Police Check

-If you’re wondering how to become a pet sitter with no experience, one of the best ways is to ask someone you know to write a character reference for you.
+If you’re wondering how to become a house sitter with no experience, my top tip is to ask someone you know to write a character reference for you.

-You may be able to add this to your profile, depending on which site you use; otherwise state in your profile and on any applications you send off that references are available.
+You may be able to upload this to your profile, depending on which site you use; otherwise state in your profile and on any applications you send off that references are available.

 Many house sitters also have police checks and state so on their profile; some websites may even require you to have them.
 I’ve rarely been asked to show my police check, but they’re a great way to put yourself ahead of the competition.